 - A magnetic print bed that can be removed.

 - Auto calibration is supported in 9 points.

 - You will have to assemble the printer.

 Monoprice Maker Select V2

-- Monoprice Maker Select V2 comes with a huge heating bed that is rare to be seen in a printer that is available at such a low price.
+- The Monoprice Maker Select V2 has a large heating bed, which is uncommon in a printer with a low price tag

 Tronxy X5SA Pro